 Are Minerals in Tap Water Regulated?

-The Environmental Protection Agency (EPA) monitors mineral content in public water supplies, setting maximum contaminant levels for those with health effects, such as copper and fluoride.
 Most, however, are only subject to secondary drinking water standards for aesthetic effects — how they make water look, smell and taste.

 The US Food and Drug Administration (FDA) regulates minerals in bottled water products labeled as: